cmdcolin/secondary_rewriter/README.md

    external file
-2. Second pass: reading secondary alignments from external file into memory, and then scan original SAM/BAM/CRAM to add SEQ and QUAL fields on the primary alignments to the secondary alignments that are stored in a hashmap
+2. Second pass: reading secondary alignments from external file into memory, and then scan original SAM/BAM/CRAM to add SEQ and QUAL fields on the primary alignments to the secondary alignments, outputting a new file with `line_num_of_secondary_read SEQ QUAL` and this is then sorted using the external program sort
-3. Third pass: the secondary alignments with the new SEQ and QUAL fields are re-inserted in place into the SAM file, and re-encoded.
-By re-inserting them in-place, it avoids a full `samtools sort` on the output which is disk/memory/cpu intensive.
+3. Third pass: the original BAM is read line by line in parallel with the `line_num_of_secondary_read SEQ QUAL` file, re-inserted in place into the SAM file, and re-encoded.
+By re-inserting them in-place, it avoids a full `samtools sort` on the output which may be disk/cpu intensive.
+Not that step 2 is still fairly disk/cpu intensive

-This seems laborious, but the three-pass strategy avoids loading the entire SAM/BAM/CRAM into memory
+This seems laborious, but the strategy avoids loading the entire SAM/BAM/CRAM into memory and a full samtools sort of the entire file

 ## Help